When should I introduce solid foods to my baby?

 - wholegrain bread, cereal and pasta

-As your baby grows, transition them from purees to mashed foods with lumps and textures.
+As your baby grows, move them from purees to mashed foods with lumps and textures.
 You can also serve minced or chopped food, then 'finger foods'.
-These are foods that are cut into small pieces which babies can pick up and eat themselves.
+Finger foods are foods that are cut into small pieces which your baby can pick up and eat themself.

 How important is variety?

 Aim for variety when it comes to your baby's foods.
-Colour, texture and taste are all important characteristics of first foods.
+Colour, texture and taste are all important features of first foods.

-Where possible, cook and prepare your baby's foods so you know what's in them.
-Aim for fresh fruits and vegetables, cooked with a minimum of water until they are soft enough to chew.
-Freeze small containers or ice-cube trays containing freshly cooked meals.
+Where possible, cook and prepare your baby's foods yourself.
+This means you will know what's in your baby's food.
+Aim for fresh fruits and vegetables, cooked with a small amount of water.
+The food should be soft enough to chew.
+Freeze small containers (or ice-cube trays) containing freshly cooked food.

-Most babies show some hesitation when offered new foods and textures.
-It's worth reoffering foods a few times until they show interest or it's clear they're not keen and would prefer something else.
+Most babies show some hesitation when they are given new foods and textures.
+It's worth trying the food a few times to see if they show interest later on.

 Are there any foods my baby shouldn't eat?

 There are some foods that are not suitable for infants, including: